 3.1.
 General remarks

 39. There are different sets of templates for the Standardised approach and the IRB approach for credit risk.
 Additionally, separate templates for the geographical breakdown of positions subject to credit risk shall be reported if the relevant threshold set out in Article 5(5) of this Implementing Regulation is exceeded.
+For institution which apply the IRB approach, a separate template C 10.00 shall be reported for the purpose of the output floor.

 3.1.1.
 Reporting of CRM techniques with substitution effect

-40. Exposures to obligors (immediate counterparties) and guarantors which are assigned to the same exposure class shall be reported as an inflow as well as an outflow to the same exposure class.
+40. Exposures to obligors (immediate counterparties) and protection providers which are assigned to the same exposure class shall be reported as an inflow as well as an outflow to the same exposure class.

 41. The exposure type shall not change because of unfunded credit protection.

-42. If an exposure is secured by an unfunded credit protection, the secured part shall be assigned as an outflow e.g. in the exposure class of the obligor and as an inflow in the exposure class of the guarantor.
-However, the type of the exposure shall not change due to the change of the exposure class.
+42. If an exposure is secured by an unfunded credit protection, the secured part shall be assigned as an outflow in the exposure class of the obligor and as an inflow in the exposure class of the protection provider .
+However, the exposure type shall not change due to the change of the exposure class.

 43. The substitution effect in the COREP reporting framework shall reflect the risk weighting treatment effectively applicable to the covered part of the exposure.
-As such, the covered part of the exposure be reported in the CR SA template.
+As such, the covered part of the exposure shall be reported in the exposure class of the protection provider, showing the ultimate risk of the covered part.
+For example, if the covered part is risk weighted in accordance with the Standardised approach, it shall be reported in the CR SA template.

 3.1.2.
 Reporting of Counterparty Credit Risk